How to Choose the Best Wedding Photographer for You

 5. Finalize your Budget

 If you felt good about your initial meeting, the next thing to consider is your budget.
 Some photographers have an hourly rate, then charge à la carte for any pictures or albums you want.
-Some photographers include everything like albums and prints, and charge sales-tax on your package.
 Some photographers will offer an engagement session and a second shooter, while others will offer to plan out your timeline and do a venue walk-through with you prior to the wedding.
 Make sure that you understand what's included.

-Despite the popular suggestion to make budget as the determining factor, get informed about all the services mentioned above.
+Get informed about all the services your photographer will provide.
 If you're slightly flexible with your budget, question why good photographers often charge what they charge.

 6. Have an Internal Gut Check